Cormanz/smartgpt/README.md

 Assistants are highly experimental, so we recommend Runners.

 An Auto will under the hood, run agent.
-An agent has two parties: The Dynamic Agent and The Static Agent.
+An agent has two parts: The Dynamic Agent and The Static Agent.

 ## Dynamic Agent